 Shawna received a “Mujeres Destacadas” award by La Opinion newspaper and the City of Los Angeles.
 She was also honored at the Latina Symposium (Washington D.C.) with an award and recognition for being a “Latina Entrepreneur,” and given a scholarship to the prestigious Tuck School of Business Executive Education Program at Dartmouth University by Latina Style magazine.
 She has been creating New Media content for corporate clients since 2009.

-Her television pilot "Curandera" co-written with Fox Diversity Writer's Initiative fellow, Dustin Paddock (House), made Quarter-finals in 2019 Script Pipeline TV Writing Contest, 2020 ScreenCraft Pilot Launch, 2020 BlueCat TV Pilot contest, and the 2020 Austin Film Festival Script Competition Second Rounder (Episodic Pilot).
+Her television pilot "Curandera" co-written with Fox Diversity Writer's Initiative fellow, Dustin Paddock (House), made the Quarter-finals in 2019 Script Pipeline TV Writing Contest, 2020 ScreenCraft Pilot Launch - Quarter-finalist, 2020 BlueCat TV Pilot contest - Quarter-finalist, and the 2020 Austin Film Festival Script Competition Second Rounder (Episodic Pilot).

 She produced a feature documentary “Laserium: Gods of Light,” and is currently in development on an indie feature film, “Space for Raven.”
-The screenplay has placed in the 2019 WeScreenplay Diverse Voices - Semi-Finalist, 2020 Script Pipeline Feature Screenwriting Contest, and the 2020 Austin Film Festival - Second Rounder (Features).
+The screenplay is a 2021 BIPOC Writer's Fellowship: Book-to-Screen - Semi-Finalist, and has placed in the 2020 WeScreenplay Diverse Voices - Semi-Finalist, 2020 Script Pipeline Feature Screenwriting Contest - Quarterfinalist, and the 2020 Austin Film Festival - Second Rounder (Features).